inferno-collection/Docs/docs/resources/station-alert/developers/exports/server.md

 `bool`

 ### Create New Alert At Nearest Station
-Use this export to create a new Alert at the Station Location nearest to the provided position within a radius.
+This export automatically finds the nearest Station Location within a radius and sends an alert there.

 #### Export Name
 ```